-We consider three model selection scenarios where synthetic data can be used: \begin{enumerate}[noitemsep,topsep=-4pt] \item \textbf{Early stopping (ES):} Given a training schedule of a single model, select an epoch from which to take the model weights from. \item \textbf{Random seed selection (RSS):} Given the same architecture and hyper-parameters, select a model instance out of $N$ trained models where the difference between the models is the randomness of the training process, \eg, weight initialization and dataset sampling order. \item \textbf{Hyper-parameter search (HPS):} Select a model out of a set of models trained with different hyper-parameters.
-Possible hyper-parameters are training parameters, \eg, learning rate, batch size or architecture parameters, \eg, number of layers and network depth. \end{enumerate}
+We consider three model selection scenarios where synthetic data can be used: \begin{enumerate} \item \textbf{Early stopping (ES):} Given a training schedule of a single model, select an epoch from which to take the model weights from. \item \textbf{Random seed selection (RSS):} Given the same architecture and hyper-parameters, select a model instance out of $N$ trained models where the difference between the models is the randomness of the training process, \eg, weight initialization and dataset sampling order. \item \textbf{Hyper-parameter search (HPS):} Select a model out of a set of models trained with different hyper-parameters.
+Possible hyper-parameters are: learning rate, batch size, number of layers and network depth. \end{enumerate}